-From mid-May until mid-September, Cleveland and the surrounding area come alive with dozens of festivals, many of which celebrate northeast Ohio's rich ethnic heritage.
+From mid-May until mid-September, Cleveland and the surrounding area come alive with dozens of festivals and county fairs, many of which celebrate northeast Ohio's rich ethnic heritage.
 Below are our picks for the top festivals in the area.
 Make sure that your summer plans include a few of these favorites (in date order).

 Cleveland's Hessler Street Fair